Lacrymology/states/diamond/doc/metrics.rst

 tcp.TCPLoss
 ~~~~~~~~~~~

-.. todo:: Find out what it is.
+..
+TODO Find out what it is.

 tcp.TCPLostRetransmit
 ~~~~~~~~~~~~~~~~~~~~~